 - Bacterial infections may require treatment in some

 If you have a persistent cough, and are experiencing other symptoms of bronchitis, you should speak to a healthcare professional.
 We have a private online video consultation service which enables you to consult with one of our UK doctors.

 Bronchitis is an infection of the airways that lead to the lungs, called bronchi.
-It's a self-limiting condition, usually lasting around three weeks, and common symptoms include a persistent heavy cough and an increased production of phlegm.
+It's a self-limiting condition, usually lasting around three weeks.

 Bronchitis is usually caused by a viral infection, and these viruses are often the same ones that cause other upper respiratory tract infections.
 They include the coronavirus, rhinovirus, and adenovirus.

 Bronchitis occurs when the bronchial wall becomes inflamed, which causes mucus production to increase, and in turn results in a cough characteristic of lower respiratory tract infections.